An Indictment of Unbalanced Capitalism and the Viable Historical Solution :

 The summation of the economics essay below is as simple as this:

 Capitalism is touted as the best economic system possible currently.
 This is patently false.
 The definition of any good economic system is that it must provide a basic (decent) living for all.
-Capitalism fails this fundamental test.
+It is possible.
+Capitalism fails this fundamental test rather miserably.
 One only has to look around to see this.

 Capitalism is called this because it is about capital, or money in the contemporary sense, nothing more.
 Since money is both essential and systemically scarce, the accumulation of it is of primary importance, even though it is just a concept-a manmade idea.
 There is no logical reason why the system should make people go without an adequate supply of it since it is artificial.
 If money was made systemically abundant, much like Nature makes air and water abundant enough that one does not have to think about them consciously, both as important for survival but more real than money, then capital would recede into the background and would not need to be thought about consciously.
 Paradoxically, it would also be there in sufficient supply when people needed it, not holding up progress and life due to its artificial scarcity.

 The Public Banking Institute – http://www.publicbankinginstitute.org/why_we_don_t_understand_money_and_debt_and_why_it_s_important_that_we_do?utm_campaign=pbinews22&utm_medium=email&utm_source=pbi .
 Or, http://webcache.googleusercontent.com/search?q=cache:oJLfnK1XLHEJ:paulgrignon.netfirms.com/MoneyasDebt/MoneyasDebt1_Transcript.doc+&cd=16&hl=en&ct=clnk&gl=us .
 The previous link shows how long and out of what kind of iniquity the banking profession comes.
 Its nature has not changed much over the centuries.